devamirsadeghian/Sadaf_Gallery/README.md

 ## About the Project

 This project is built with **Laravel** and the **Blade** templating engine.
-In addition to the web application, it includes a set of RESTful APIs that can be used for third-party integrations, mobile applications, or any other API-driven services.
+In addition to the web application, it includes a set of RESTFULL APIs that can be used for third-party integrations, mobile applications, or any other API-driven services.
 The project has been developed with a strong focus on clean architecture, code readability, and Laravel best practices.
 The directory structure, file organization, and overall codebase are intentionally kept clean and consistent, making the project easy to understand, maintain, and extend.
 The goal is to provide a well-structured, maintainable, and developer-friendly codebase that can serve as a solid foundation for future development.